apache/camel/MIGRATION.md

 You should depend on `camel-support` and not `camel-core` directly.

 The classes from `org.apache.camel.impl` that was intended to support Camel developers building custom components has been moved out of `camel-core` into `camel-support` into the `org.apache.camel.support` package.
-For example classes such as `DefaultComponent`, `DefaultEndpoint` etc has been moved and migration is nessasary.
+For example classes such as `DefaultComponent`, `DefaultEndpoint` etc has been moved and migration is necessary.

 // TODO: Should we create a camel2-support JAR with an adapter to bridge between 2.x and 3.0